bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 ### Micro-controller

 A PIC18F24K50-xML processor is used in this design.
 PIC processors require minimal support components.
 C21 is a local bypass capacitor that is placed closed to the power pins.
-C22 and R11 form a hold up circuit for MCLR which must be kept high during normal operation.
+C22 is a bypass capacitor on the analog reference input.
+C23 and R11 form a hold up circuit for MCLR which must be kept high during normal operation.
 If MCLR drops, the chip will reset.
+C24 is required on `18F` parts to stabalize the internal LDO.

 The exact pins used for the various inputs and outputs are a factor of two criteria.
 On some PIC processors particular peripherals can only be used on specific pins.